 Infants are children 6 weeks old to 16 months old.
-Tuition is an annual fee.
-Infants are billed weekly for the convenience of parents.
+Infants are billed weekly.
+Tuition is due on the first day of the week.
+No part-time rates are available.

 Toddlers are children age 17 months to 2.9 years old and toilet independent.
 Their tuition is billed weekly.
 Tuition is due on the first day of the week attending.
 Three-day schedules to five-day schedules are set at enrollment and are subject to availability.
 Changes can only be made through the office and require approval from the Director.